Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

-Now we will add some styles in our CSS so we can center our `.loading-spinner` in the middle of our form.
-We also want to add a `position: absolute` so we can move the `class` without pushing it's siblings.
+Now we will add some styles in our CSS so we can center our **loading-spinner** in the middle of our form.
+We also want to add a `position: absolute` so we can move the `class` without pushing its siblings.

 ```CSS
 .loading-spinner {